csalmeida/ruby-fundamentals/README.md

 end
 ```

 Lastly, conditionals can be used as _statement modifiers_.
-These are usually used sparingly as a complete `if` statement tends to be more readable and are declared in a single line.
+These are usually used sparingly as a complete `if` statement tends to be more readable.
+Statement modifiers are declared in a single line.

 ```ruby
 # control-structures/conditionals.rb